Campbell walk directions

 Off leash opportunity ends here.

-18. Follow the driveway to the street (White Crescent) and cross to return to the Campbell Neighbourhood Oval and the Campbell shops.
+18. Follow the track a short distance further to reach a street (White Crescent) and cross to return to the Campbell Neighbourhood Oval and the Campbell shops.

 If you'd prefer to join one of our regular guided group walks, find out more at our guided walks page.